Oct. 16th

 He said his ex-wife got half of his money in the divorce.

-Caffey said he has invested about $2.5 million on his business ventures in Mobile, creating jobs for about 65 people.
+Caffey said he has invested about $2.5 million on his business ventures in

 He said he believes his children will be better off in the long run if he can build the businesses.
 "It's generational wealth now," he said.